bitcoinj/bitcoinj.github.io/working-with-transactions.md

 ### Participation in contracts

 [Contracts](https://en.bitcoin.it/wiki/Contracts) allow for a variety of low trust trades to take place, mediated by the Bitcoin network.
-By carefully constructing transactions with particular scripts, signatures and structures you can have low-trust dispute mediation, coins locked to arbitrary conditions (eg, futures contracts), assurance contracts, [smart property](https://en.bitcoin.it/wiki/Smart_Property) and many other possibilities.
+By carefully constructing transactions with particular scripts, signatures and structures you can have low-trust dispute mediation, coins locked to arbitrary conditions (e.g. futures contracts), assurance contracts, [smart property](https://en.bitcoin.it/wiki/Smart_Property) and many other possibilities.

 You can learn more about this topic in the article [WorkingWithContracts](working-with-contracts).